TasteDaBombDev/satcen-ship-detection/README.md

 pip freeze > requirements.txt
 ```

+### Using Detectron2

+When using the Detectron2 library, you need to use a different virtual environment, due to conflicting verions of PyTorch used by fast.ai and Detectron2.
+Create the virtual environment in the same way as above and install the dependencies from the **requirements_detectron2.txt** file. **IMPORTANT:** Do **NOT** include PyTorch and Detectron2 in the requirements file (these should be installed separately).

 ## Kaggle

 Kaggle should already be installed if you ran ```pip install -r requirements.txt```.
 You need to configure your credentials in order to be able to download the Airbus Dataset: